Frequently Asked Questions

 Absolutely YES!
 Students are responsible for any and all summer charges on their Bursar account.
 If you have been notified of acceptance to the JumpStart program but do not give notice to the office of your withdrawal, the office will not know to take you off the roster and you will be charged the full program cost.

 You need to immediately contact the JumpStart program.
 If not, you risk losing your JumpStart Scholarship for non-participation.
-Email email@example.com.
+It is the student’s responsibility to participate in mandatory program activities.
+Email firstname.lastname@example.org.

 Residential program information applies to all students.
 The only difference for partnership program students is that if a partnership program has a scheduling conflict, partnership program events take precedence over JumpStart's scheduled events.
 So, if Grove Scholars has a special presenter during a scheduled JumpStart workshop session, students would attend the Grove Scholars event.